How old do I have to be to volunteer?

 I’m a part of a group who would like to volunteer together.
 Can we help out at Heart of the Valley?

 Sure can!
 Single days of service can be arranged for groups of 5 or more.
 Schedules dependent on availability and current needs.
 Complete the Group Volunteer Application to schedule your volunteer opportunity.

 My child really loves animals and we’d like to volunteer together at Heart of the Valley.
 How can we help?
 Can we work with dogs?

 Wonderful!
 Heart of the Valley values teaching compassionate animal care to the animal loving children of our community at a young age – they are also future pet owners!
 As with all new volunteers, Junior Volunteers age 6-15 years old must attend a New Volunteer Orientation – along with the designated parent or guardian who will be sharing in the volunteer experience.
-Junior Volunteers and their designated parents or guardians are welcome to join our Cat Cuddling Program.
-Currently there are no opportunities for Junior Volunteers to work with dogs.
+Junior Volunteers and their designated parents or guardians are welcome to join our Canine Story Time program.

 I’m age 16 or older and want to work with the dogs.
 What sort of training does it involve?